JoaoLages/diffusers-interpret/README.md

 You can also check all the images that the diffusion process generated at the end of each step.
 ![](assets/image_slider.gif)

-To check how a token in the input `prompt` influenced the generation, you can check the token attribution scores:
+To analyse how a token in the input `prompt` influenced the generation, you can study the token attribution scores:
 ```python
 >>> output['token_attributions'] # (token, attribution)
 [('a', 1063.0526),